darklang/dark/README.md

 - `./scripts/download-gcp-db`

-This pulls all the data from gcp and puts it in a db named "postgres".
-In development, we usually run against a db called "devdb".
-You can switch to run against the "prodclone" db by changing the DARK_CONFIG_DB_DBNAME variable in config/dev.
+This pulls all the data from gcp and puts it in a db named "prodclone".

+Access it:

+- `./scripts/builder --compile --watch [etc] --prodclone`

+You can reset the clone to a pristine production clone (at the time of download) with:

+- `./scripts/reset-prodclone`

 # Config files